Agents Don't Need Better Models. They Need Better Infrastructure.

 The enterprise blockers for autonomous agents aren’t technical — they’re trust.
 OpenShell moves safety controls outside the agent runtime.
 A deny-by-default policy engine that constrains file access, network calls, and subprocess execution at the OS level.
 Not in the system prompt.
 Not overridable by the model.
 Claude Code and Codex run unmodified inside it.

 The Privacy Router is the part that makes the hybrid architecture real.
 It decides — based on organizational policy — which inference calls touch frontier APIs and which stay on local infrastructure.
-The routing diagram from the previous section isn’t speculative.
-It’s a shipping product.

 Three Layers, Not One